Autistic children starting secondary school: planning and preparation

 Transition plans for autistic children starting secondary school

-A transition plan for secondary school is a tool for sharing information about your child with secondary school staff.
-This information helps staff understand your child’s abilities, disability or condition, and learning and other needs.
+A transition plan for secondary school is a way of sharing information about your child with secondary school staff.
+This information helps staff understand your child’s abilities and needs, so it’s an important part of helping your child make a successful transition.

 A transition plan might include:

-- a profile of your child, including their strengths and interests, health, medical and therapy reports, and your child’s current medical and therapy needs
+- a profile of your child, including their strengths and interests, health, medical and therapy reports, and their current medical and therapy needs

 - school reports, including your child’s learning preferences, strengths and challenges